Social security contributions

 All provinces and territories levy a land transfer tax or registration fee on the purchaser of real property within their boundaries.
 These levies are expressed as a percentage, in most cases on a sliding scale, of the sale price or the assessed value of the property sold, and are generally payable at the time title to the property is registered.
 Rates generally range from 0.02% to 5%, depending on the province or territory, but may be higher if the purchaser is a non-resident.
 Some exemptions (or refunds) are available.
 Additional land transfer taxes may apply for properties purchased in the municipalities of Montreal or Toronto.
 Other municipalities may also impose these taxes and fees.

-- foreigners who become Canadian citizens or permanent residents within one year of purchasing a principal residence, or
+- foreigners who become Canadian citizens or permanent residents within one year of purchasing a principal residence

-- foreign workers coming to British Columbia under the British Columbia Provincial Nominee Program who purchase a principal residence.
+- foreign workers coming to British Columbia under the British Columbia Provincial Nominee Program who purchase a principal residence, or

-Starting 16 May 2019, in an effort to stop tax evasion when property ownership is hidden behind numbered companies and trusts, the British Columbia government requires trustees and corporations that acquire property to identify all individuals with a beneficial interest in the trust or significant interest in the corporation on the property transfer tax return.
+In an effort to stop tax evasion when property ownership is hidden behind numbered companies and trusts, the British Columbia government requires trustees, partners of a partnership, and corporations that acquire property to identify all individuals with a beneficial interest in the trust, partnership interest, or significant interest in the corporation on the property transfer tax return.
 For beneficiaries or trusts that are corporations, information about each director must be disclosed.
 This applies to all property types, including residential and commercial, with exemptions for certain trusts (e.g. charitable trusts) and corporations (e.g. hospitals, schools, and libraries).

 In Ontario, a 15% land transfer tax (in addition to general land transfer tax and Toronto’s land transfer tax) is imposed on foreign entities (i.e. foreign nationals and corporations, and certain Canadian corporations controlled by such foreign persons) and taxable trustees (i.e. trustees of a trust that has at least one trustee or beneficiary that is a foreign entity) that purchase residential property in the Greater Golden Horseshoe (a defined region of Southern Ontario surrounding and including the city of Toronto).
 For this tax to apply, the land transferred must contain at least one, but not more than six, single family residence(s).
 The tax also applies to unregistered dispositions of a beneficial interest in such residential property, when the purchaser of the interest is a foreign entity or taxable trustee.
 Failure to pay the new tax can result in a penalty, fine, and/or imprisonment.
 Exemptions from the 15% land transfer tax are available in certain circumstances (including for foreign workers coming to Ontario under the Ontario Immigrant Nominee Program or for refugees under the Immigration and Refugee Protection Act, who purchase a principal residence), and rebates of the tax can be obtained in certain situations.